unlock-protocol/unlock/unlock-protocol-com/blog/unlock-2021-review.md

 - A [Decentraland integration](https://unlock-protocol.com/blog/decentraland) that allows anyone to create unique in-world NFT memberships.
 - A [Firebase integration](https://unlock-protocol.com/blog/firebase-integration) that brings the power of Unlock to developers building Google apps.
-- [An embed of the Unlock checkout in Mintgate](https://unlock-protocol.com/blog/mintgate) (the low code token gated content platform) which allows creators to easily gate access to videos and while their fans can simply purchase access in crypto or fiat.
+- [An embed of the Unlock checkout in Mintgate](https://unlock-protocol.com/blog/mintgate) (the low code token gated content platform) which allows creators to easily gate access to videos and other content while their fans can simply purchase access in crypto or fiat.

 ![decentraland](/images/blog/unlock-2021-review/decentraland.png)